alexalpz/alexalopez/index.md

    - Imported data, created tables and imported csv and excel files into database.
 Used queries to modify and alter database/tables.
 - Fictional website using Wix
     - Created sites using free online templates for recreational purposes.
+- Recreational websites for personal use
+   - My own portofolio page is hosted by GitHub pages.
+I've learned to corporate Jekyll software and MarkDown editor together to personalize the theme.
+I've used HTML and CSS for minimal customization.

 * * *